 Marketing Automation Plugins for WordPress:

-Groundhogg allows you to manage marketing funnels, send out broadcast emails, has a built-in CRM, reporting, works with all themes, and integrates with many popular services and plugins.
+Groundhogg allows you to manage marketing funnels, and send out broadcast emails, has a built-in CRM, and reporting works with all themes and integrates with many popular services and plugins.
 This all takes place inside your WordPress admin.
 The pricing starts at $20/mo billed annually.
+No restrictions on contacts.